adamshaw90/Trip-easy/README.md

 - Update Bookings
     - A user can edit their booking, without deleting it and creating a new one.
-- Advanced reservation actions for admins
+- Advanced reservation actions for admins.
-- Online Payment System
+- Online Payment System.
     - Users can pay the cost of their itinerary booking online.
+- Advanced itinerary actions for admins.
+    - Front end itinerary creation.
+    - Front end edit and delete functions.

 ## Tools & Technologies Used